How is the site progressing?

 What elements are NOT complete?

-- Action resulting in his death - there are approximately 67 casualties where this needs to be researched - as at November 2020
+- Action resulting in his death - there are still approximately 50 casualties where this needs to be researched - as at April 2022

 - Photographs (graves) - most graves in France, Belgium and Italy have been visited and photographed.
 Where I have a photograph, it is now displayed.
 Surprisingly I have more outstanding in England that anywhere else.